Tucker HouseAffordable Independent Housing

 All apartments in Tucker House offer Section 8 rent subsidy.
 Residents pay 30% of their Adjusted Gross Income for rent.
 Utilities, other than cable TV and telephone, are included in the rent.
 Tucker House offers no nursing care.
 Each apartment is equipped with a pull cord to summon help in an emergency.
 Effective May 1, 2020, the facility will be “smoke free.”
-Smoking will not be allowed in the building or on the property.
+Smoking will not be allowed in the building or within 25 feet of any entrance.

 The facility has both one bedroom and efficiency apartments.
 14 of the apartments are designed with special kitchens and bathrooms to meet the needs of residents in wheel chairs.
-The building has three elevators, two laundry rooms, a computer café, and a library.
+The building has three elevators, two laundry rooms, two libraries, and a computer café.
 All apartments have kitchens equipped with a range, range hood, and refrigerator.
 Residents are responsible for their own meals.

 Tucker House has extensive community space available to all residents.
 All three floors have lounge areas.
 There is a multi-purpose room, a chapel, and a glassed in Veranda on the first floor.
 In addition, there is a secure courtyard, allowing residents to get fresh air in a safe environment.

 Tucker House is owned by Urban Ministry Housing Development Corp., a sister corporation to Norfolk Urban Outreach Ministry.
 Both are non-profit entities with oversight from volunteer boards.